meineerde-cookbooks/znc/README.md

 Include the default recipe in a run list, to get `znc`.
 By default `znc` is installed from packages but this can be changed by using the `install_method` attribute.

+Using the `init_style` attribute, you can install ZNC either under the old SysV Init or runit.
+While the conservative default is `init`, I recommend `runit`.

 ## package

 This recipe installs ZNC from packages.